 Having a few favorite appetizers in your ‘Favorite Family Recipes’ collection is a good idea.
 The easiest of all is pre-peeled shrimp with cocktail sauce.
 It is a special treat for everyone.
 And of course the stand by of onion sour mix sour cream dip for potato chips!
 That’s a favorite for backyard cook outs.

 I have several appetizers I have collected over the years.
 We have crisis crossed the US and even the globe with the US Army.
 Some of my recipes are representation of different regions and cultures.

 Artichoke Dip started out as “California Dip”.
 At least that is what my California born fellow military wives called it.
-Magazines called it by that as well.
 Unsurprisingly, we first had at the Naval Post Graduate School, Monterey, California.
-Mind you.
-I barely knew what an artichoke was before we moved there!
+Mind you, I barely knew what an artichoke was before we moved there!
 I bought fresh artichokes by the brown paper grocery bag full for a dollar!
 The Artichoke Capital, Castroville was the next valley over.

 Honestly, we military wives have a large assortment of recipes from many regions and cultures.
 Our self published cookbooks as fund-raisers was our method of passing them along.
 Pre-internet days.
 Pre-blogging.
 Most of us were pretty good cooks.
 Having folks over or carrying a dish to a pot luck appetizer gathering or dinner was frequent and fun.